 Under the new tax law, not only will maintenance payors be unable to deduct the payments from their taxes, payees will not have to report the money as income.
 This will change the calculations under Illinois's new maintenance statute, which are based on the gross incomes of both spouses.

 Prior to the GOP tax bill, the maintenance payment was considered part of the payee's gross income.
 Under the new tax law, the recipient spouse is not taxed on those funds.
 That means they are not calculated as part of the payee's reportable gross income.
-This will often result in the payor spouse paying more in both taxes and support - the latter because the payee's gross income will decrease under the new tax law.
+The hypothetical numbers provided by Gotzh reflect this change.
+His payor spouse will pay an extra $224 a month in taxes and $64 more a month in support - the latter amount the result of the payee's gross income decreasing under the new tax law.

 ISBA Board of Governors and Family Law Section Council member Rory Weiler, founding partner of the St. Charles firm Weiler & Lengle, P.C., says that attorneys with pending cases should aim to complete them before December 31, 2018 - decrees and settlements executed before that date will not be affected by the new tax scheme.
 Lawyers will have to "get creative" and see how they can structure settlements to minimize the effects of the new bill, he says.

 According to Weiler, the tax changes could result in an $8 billion windfall for the government.
 Working around the deduction issue may require clients to hire both attorneys and accountants, he says.
 Coming up with new strategies for minimizing financial impact on divorced spouses will be essential.